가위 바위 보

 It's sometimes pronounced "gawi, bawi, bo".

-At the same time the two players say: "Kai, bai, bo!".
-Then put their hands out at exactly the same time in one of three signs: Kai (scissors), Bai (rock), Bo (paper).
+Two players each hide one hand behind their backs.
+Then, at the same time the two players say: "Kai, bai, bo!".
+Then they each put a hand out at exactly the same time in one of three signs: Kai (scissors), Bai (rock), Bo (paper).
 To choose "scissors", you put out the thumb and pointer finger imitating scissors.
 You make a fist for "rock".
 You put out a flat hand horizontal to the ground for "paper".

 Here's how you know who won the round depending upon which symbol each kid put out: